| The Kintyre Way | |

 Setting the scene ....

-The Kintyre Peninsula protrudes rather phallically from the west side of Scotland in the south-west of Argyll and Bute, by way of an Isthmus a little over one mile wide.
-It stretches out into the sea for 40 miles or so towards the north-east tip of Ireland, failing to tag the Emerald Isle by perhaps a dozen miles.
-The Peninsula is part of the fractured and cloven land mass that separates the Atlantic Ocean from the Irish Sea.
-It is long and narrow - at its broadest no more than 11 miles across - and rises to a ridge along its central length, a spine comprising largely of hilly moorland interspersed with forest.
-Its rich and fertile coasts mean that it has been coveted by man through the ages.
+The Kintyre Peninsula protrudes rather phallically from the west side of Scotland in the south-west of Argyll and Bute, by way of an isthmus a little over one mile wide.
+It stretches into the sea for about forty miles toward the north-east tip of Ireland, failing to tag the Emerald Isle by perhaps a dozen miles.
+Long and narrow — at its broadest no more than eleven miles across — it rises to a ridge along its central length, a spine of hilly moorland and forest.
+Its rich and fertile coasts mean it has been coveted through the ages.
 Early visitors arrived from Ulster well over a millennium ago.
-The Vikings made a sudden appearance during the 11th century.
-They clearly liked what they saw and set about enthusiastically slaughtering the resident Pictish aristocracy, so that they could settle down themselves and sell the locals their fabulous Scandinavian ham platter.
+The Vikings made a sudden appearance in the eleventh century, clearly liked what they saw, and set about enthusiastically relieving the resident Pictish aristocracy of their lives, so that they could settle down themselves and introduce the locals to Scandinavian ham platters.

 The road to Muasdale ....

-We drove off at 05:10a.m. - a little later than anticipated, but this was no hassle.
-Mark had thoughtfully provided us each with a bottle of water and I could hear Jo, who was seated in the back behind me, gurgling as he downed a few mouthfuls.
-There was silence for a minute or so and I turned around to ask him something.
+We drove off at ten past five, a little later than planned, but no real hardship.
+Mark had thoughtfully provided us each with a bottle of water, and I could hear Jo in the back seat gurgling away at his.
+There was a minute or so of silence and I turned around to ask him something.
 Jo's head had tipped forward so that his chin was nuzzling into his chest.
 His eyes were peaceably closed.
 Waves of steady breathing emanated from him.
-I was about to ask him to stop playing silly buggers when I realised that he actually had fallen asleep within 60 seconds.
-It was remarkable, really; as if he'd been entranced.
-I left him to it and he spent the next couple of hours in this position, head sunk and hands twitching in his lap.
+I was about to ask him to stop playing silly buggers when I realised he had actually fallen asleep within sixty seconds of leaving.
+It was remarkable, really — as if he'd been entranced by someone clicking their fingers.
+I left him to it.
+He spent the next couple of hours in this position, head sunk and hands twitching in his lap.

 It was an easy journey.
-Mark and I chatted and listened to music.
-Occasionally, we ate boiled sweets that he had piled carelessly onto the dashboard.
-We pointed out milestones from the journey last year.
+Mark and I chatted and listened to music and occasionally ate boiled sweets he had piled carelessly onto the dashboard.
+We pointed out milestones from the previous year's walk.

-"This is where I realised that I'd forgotten my coat," I smiled as we passed the neon-bright structure of the RAC building near Walsall.
+"This is where I realised I'd forgotten my coat," I smiled, as we passed the neon-bright structure of the RAC building near Walsall.

 "It's a bad one, Col."

-It did, indeed, look horrific.
-A car lay on its roof with most of its front section having seemingly endured a sustained barrage from tank shells.
-I scanned the ground for lakes of blood and the odd rolling head, the features of which I was positive would contain a look of glassy-eyed terror, but there was merely a group of young guys standing sheepishly together on the sectioned off motorway.
-They looked as if they'd been caught in the act of scrumping apples, rather than having heroically wrecked their car.
-One of the lads did have blood running down his face from a gash on his head but, considering the state of the vehicle from which he had just extricated himself, he was lucky.
+It did look horrific.
+A car lay on its roof with most of its front section apparently having endured a sustained barrage from tank shells.
+I scanned the surrounding tarmac for lakes of blood and the odd rolling head — features of which I was fairly positive would contain an expression of glassy-eyed terror — but there was merely a group of young guys standing sheepishly together on the cordoned-off motorway.
+They looked as if they'd been caught scrumping apples rather than having heroically wrecked their vehicle.
+One of them had blood running down his face from a gash on his head, but considering the state of the car from which he had presumably just extricated himself, he was lucky.
 I've given myself worse hanging curtains.
-He was grinning as if he'd just survived some ritual of manhood, like a Papuan warrior.
+He was grinning like a man who had just survived some ritual of manhood, which I suppose he had.

-Before long, we'd pulled into the service station and met up with Bod and Denise.
+We pulled into the services and met up with Bod and Denise.
 Greetings and small-talk were exchanged and engorged bladders emptied.
-We also raided the chocolate counter in the service station shop and then were on our way again, waving goodbye to Denise since this was a machismo expedition only.
-From here onwards, the scenery got progressively pleasing to the eye (that is, until we hit Glasgow).
-The Yorkshire dales began to appear to our right and in their midst were the Pennines, purple and distant.
-A little further on and this time to our left, the Lake District slipped by.
-Jo, Bod and I enjoyed the sweeps and curves of such giants as Scafell Pike.
-The impressive show was like a promise of things to come and I felt uplifted.
-Mark, as the driver, largely had the road ahead of him to enjoy
+We raided the chocolate counter and then were on our way again, waving goodbye to Denise, since this was a machismo expedition only.
+From here the scenery improved progressively.
+The Yorkshire Dales began to appear to our right with the Pennines, purple and distant, rising amongst them.
+A little further on, the Lake District slipped by on our left.
+Jo, Bod and I admired sweeps and curves of giants like Scafell Pike.
+It was like a promise of things to come and I felt uplifted.

-At some point soon after this, Jo lapsed back into a coma and slept all the way through the remainder of England.
-He woke as we reached Glasgow and was given to looking around him and nodding sagely.
+At some point Jo lapsed back into a coma and slept through the remainder of England, waking as we reached Glasgow and immediately delivering his verdict.

-"It's still the same old grey, dark Glasgow I remember," he sniffed.
+"It's still the same old grey, dark Glasgow I remember," he sniffed, nodding sagely.

-He had travelled around Scotland in his early twenties for some weeks and, by all accounts, had had a great time.
-I agreed that Glasgow did look sullen and moody - it was very murky outside.
+He had spent several weeks in Scotland in his early twenties, by all accounts having a splendid time.
+I agreed that Glasgow did look sullen and moody — it was very murky outside.
 Then I realised why.

-"Do you think it could have something to do with the fact that we're looking through tinted rear windows?"
+"Do you think it might be the tinted rear windows?"

-Jo began a laugh, which trailed away as he peered outwards.
-"You know - I'm embarrassed.
-I think that is the reason."
+Jo began a laugh which trailed away as he peered more carefully at the glass.
+"You know what — I think that is the reason.
+I'm embarrassed now."

-As we negotiated the length of Loch Lomond old memories from last year's walk resurfaced and made me grin.
-We'd bloody suffered on the way down from Conic Hill!
-Blisters, sore feet, and aching muscles - we'd caught the works.
-I strained to see the accommodation we'd stayed at a year ago, enjoying thoughts of eccentric décor and a quaint breakfast being destroyed by crude, Scottish profanity but I was out of luck, so I sat back again.
+As we negotiated the length of Loch Lomond, memories from the West Highland Way surfaced and made me grin.
+We'd suffered magnificently on the descent from Conic Hill — blisters, sore feet, aching muscles, the full catalogue.
+I strained to see the accommodation we'd stayed at the previous year, enjoying thoughts of eccentric décor and a quaint breakfast being destroyed by crude Scottish profanity, but the loch wasn't cooperating and I sat back again.

-We came to a T-junction and took a left.
-I saw a strange place name on a road sign there.
+We came to a T-junction and turned left.
+I saw a peculiar name on a road sign.

 "Was there ever any nuclear testing done here?"
 I enquired.